What you ingest directly affects the way you think, feel and behave.

 Many people have either been made to move away from their neighborhoods of 40 years or longer to those who are seriously stressing out trying to figure out how things have gotten so out of control.

 Communities that have served families for generations suddenly realize the reality of needing to move from what offered security and familiarity for many years are up in arms of how to move on and get on with it.

 There are way too many that have less than those few who have way too much.

 The balance of equality is so completely out of balance causing such disarray and sadness among many.

 The amount of pressure is unprecedented these days, and rightly so.

-Unless you have a strong background with a solid support system, you must take small steps to help yourself overcome these new realities.
+Unless you have a strong background with a reliable support system, you must take small steps to help yourself overcome these new realities.

-For those of you who have a strong support system with solid backgrounds, you too must take precautions.
+For those of you who have a stable support system with solid backgrounds, you too must take precautions.